IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager-electron.md

 ## Implementation

 Let's go through the most important parts of the implementation of this application.

+### Project Structure

 We have used the [Electron Forge](https://www.electronforge.io/) CLI tool and its [Typescript + Webpack](https://www.electronforge.io/templates/typescript-+-webpack-template) template to create an Electron application.
 Electron has two types of processes: Main and Renderer.
 - The Main process creates web pages by creating `BrowserWindow` instances.
 Each `BrowserWindow` instance runs the web page in its Renderer process.
 - The Renderer process manages only the corresponding web page.

 The `index.ts` script specifies the entry point of the Electron application that will run the Main process.
 Most of the code of our application is inside the `renderer.ts` file which runs in the Renderer process.
 The `index.html` represents the content of the web page.
 The styles of the web page are hosted in the `index.css` file.

+### Dock Manager Setup

 After installing the Dock Manager package, we have registered the Dock Manager component using the `defineCustomElements()` in the `renderer.ts` file.
 This allows to add the `<igc-dockmanager>` in the `index.html` file.

 For the Dock Manager pane contents we have used `iframe` elements which host different urls.
 In our case these urls point to [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular) samples.
-Since the `iframe` elements are self-contained this allows us to easily move them from one window to another.
+Since the `iframe` elements are self-contained, moving them from one window to another is easily accomplished.

+### Drag and drop

 In order to support dragging panes outside the browser/application window we have replaced the built-in drag/drop which creates in-browser floating panes with a custom implementation based on the [HTML Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
 We have subscribed to the [`paneHeaderConnected`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagereventmap.html#paneheaderconnected) and [`tabHeaderConnected`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagereventmap.html#tabheaderconnected) events which are fired when a header element is connected to the DOM.
 When a header element is connected we reset the built-in [`dragService`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcpaneheaderelement.html#dragservice) and attach `dragstart`/`dragend` event listeners.